lortabac/parameters/README.md

 It works well but it has two drawbacks:
 - It is verbose.
 - It doesn't give you a way to distinguish between arguments that are meant to be consumed locally and configuration arguments that need to be available in a wide part of the code base.
+This is particularly relevant in complex applications where "configuration" parameters often outnumber local parameters.

 #### Implicit parameters